Richardmwilson191/job-board-api/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## To Dos
+- implement middleware logic
+- refactor router to use dependency injection instead of instantiating controller
 - add validation
 - add authentication
 - refactor controllers